Get The Visibility Your Company Needs

 The Van der Elst is a process whereby a third country national who is employed and contracted by a home entity in the EEA country and sent to provide temporary services to another EEA country no longer requires a work permit.
 However, a visa may be issued for up to one year.
 A residence permit will only be required if the period of stay is extended beyond the initial visa validity.

-Employees sent to Germany on Temporary Assignment for less than 90 days within a 180 day period, to fit, install, maintain or repair machines, equipment, computer programmes, or other technical systems for a client or a branch office of their own company may follow an expedited work authorisation route, also known as a Section 19 Work Permit.
+Employees sent to Germany on Temporary Assignment for less than 90 days within a 180 day period, to fit, install, maintain or repair machines, equipment, computer programmes, or other technical systems for a client or a branch office of their own company must submit a labour notification.
 This process usually applies where the assignee is being sent to fulfil foreign contractual obligations to a German client company.
 There must be an existing service agreement or purchase order in place between the employing company and the client.
 Assignees must remain on foreign payroll and contract.
-This process does not permit the assignee to bring dependents.
+A posted worker notification may be required, depending on the industry and posting type.

-Nationals of Australia, Canada, Israel, Japan, New Zealand, South Korea and the United States can either enter Germany as a tourist and apply for the residence permit in-country, or enter with a D visa obtained at the relevant German consulate with jurisdiction over their place of residence.
+'Preferred nationals' (nationals of Australia, Canada, Israel, Japan, New Zealand, South Korea, the United Kingdom and the United States) can either enter Germany as a tourist and apply for the residence permit in-country, or enter with a D visa obtained at the relevant German consulate with jurisdiction over their place of residence.
 Note that for the first option, work is not permitted until the application has been submitted and a temporary residence permit obtained.
 Therefore, in major cities such as Frankfurt, Munich or Dresden, where appointments to apply for residence permits in-country take around six months, it is advisable to enter Germany on a D visa to allow work from the time of entry.